 Managing service delivery is one of the toughest challenges of any field service organization.
 It is perhaps the most important aspect of the industry, right after the actual repair and maintenance.
-Field service scheduling software has been at the foundation of many companies who want to deliver exceptional service to their clients.
-It’s imperative that they get their technicians to job site quickly, meeting all their scheduled appointments, without keeping customers waiting, while also ensuring a high first-time fix rate.
-It’s why many field service organizations are turning to a field service software.
+Field service scheduling software has been at the foundation of many companies that want to deliver exceptional service to their clients.
+It’s imperative that they get their technicians to job sites quickly, meeting all their scheduled appointments, without keeping customers waiting, while also ensuring a high first-time fix rate.
+It’s why many field service organizations are turning to field service software.
 This also comes with Business Intelligence analytic reporting tools to measure Key Performance Indicators (KPIs) to ensure service is constantly running at its peak efficiency.

-Scheduling with whiteboards and using Outlook just isn’t getting the job done for enterprise level field service delivery.
+Scheduling with whiteboards and using Outlook just isn’t getting the job done for enterprise-level field service delivery.
 With field service mobile app technology becoming such a common tool, adding a field service scheduling software to your organization will help get the best technician to the right job site, while also giving you the tools to monitor the KPIs that are important to you.